Jazz Program at Fredonia

 It's Different Here

-years of jazz at Fredonia
+years of jazz music at Fredonia

 A long lineage of notable alumni, and new energy and vision for taking jazz studies into the next generation.